Bhavana29-cmd/meter-ui-testing/README.md

 This is a practice project created for learning and demonstration purposes only.
 It does not represent any real-time product or organization.
+The UI used for automation is a locally created dummy application and is not included in this repository.

 ---